-The Mission of the Royal Art Society is to organize a secular special interest group to study, teach and practice symbolic alchemy and meditation as a global community.
-We work to advance universal health, economic well-being, holistic education and human rights as fundamental to the success of the Royal Art.
+The intention of the Royal Art Society is to organize a secular special interest group to study, teach and practice symbolic alchemy and meditation as a global community.
+In our day-to-day lives we work to advance universal health, economic well-being, holistic education and human rights as fundamental to the success of the Royal Art.

 We draw no distinctions between married, unmarried, divorced or widowed, healthy or afflicted, freeman or slave or prisoner, youth or aged.
 We discriminate not according to place of birth, language, race, ethnicity, religion, political orientation, or economic status.
 No one shall be discriminated against for reasons of gender, gender identity, sexual orientation, or any other distinguishing feature.

 Alchemists come in all shapes and sizes, backgrounds and socio-economic statuses.
 We are business professionals, doctors, scientists, attorneys, military personnel and security agents, film and music industry professionals, teachers, environmentalists, human rights activists, philosophers, theologians, students, laborers, housewives and mystics.

 Royal Art Society symbolic alchemy is syncretistic, drawing analogies and combining elements of an eclectic mix of mythologies and philosophies, utilizing only the universal basics of the major world traditions.
 Its rites are based on scientific experiment and unbiased observation.
 It is the foundation of a forum based on common ground and a tested, efficient, minimalist system of meditation, enlightenment and contemplation.

 From the Book of the Royal Art, ‘Candidate’s Introduction’:

 The Royal Art, known technically as symbolic alchemy, is the eternal art of transformation.
 It is called royal because it is the supreme profession, encompassing the philosophy of nature, the art of life, and the science of government.
 In illumined circles it is the art of doing nothing.